Particular/docs.particular.net/nservicebus/sagas/timeouts.md

 NOTE: Timezone and DST information may change in the future, for timeouts that are already set.
 A saga containing business logic which is dependent on such changes must react to those changes appropriately.

-## Set multiple timeouts
+## Requesting multiple timeouts

-You can send multiple timeouts when processing a message.
-You can set several timeouts of the same or different types.
+Multiple timeouts can be requested when processing a message.
+These can be of different types and different timeout durations.

 snippet: saga-multiple-timeouts